The Reader's Guide to Periodical Literature is an index of articles published in popular magazines.

 It can take a little time and thought to match your topic to the topics listed in the Reader's Guide, so be prepared to brainstorm alternative terms if your first search terms/keywords don't turn anything up.

-Try these databases, available through the GSU Library:
+Try this database, available through the GSU Library:

 This is the handout I distributed on how to search in the print version of the Reader's Guide to Periodical Literature.